capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |picheight| image:: /images/height.png
    :width: 50

-|picheight| This tool measures the vertical distance between two points.
-To start a measurement, click on the height measurement icon and
+|picheight| **Height Measurement Tool**

-then click on the desired two positions.
+This tool measures the vertical distance between two points.
+To start a measurement, click on the height measurement icon and then click on the desired two positions.
 The process will be automatically completed.
 More information can also be obtained from selecting this element under the scene section in the sidebar.